xmos/xcore_iot/doc/tutorials/freertos/getting_started.rst

 ****************************

 XCore leverages its architecture to provide a flexible chip where many typically silicon based peripherals are found in software.
 This allows a chip to be reconfigured in a way that provides the specific IO required for a given application, thus resulting in a low cost yet incredibly silicon efficient solution.
 Board support configurations (bsp_configs) are the description for the hardware IO that exists in a given board.
 The bsp_configs provide the application programmer with an API to initialize and start the hardware configuration, as well as the supported RTOS driver contexts.
 The programming model in this FreeRTOS architecture is:
-    * xn files provide the mapping of ports, pins, and links
+    * .xn files provide the mapping of ports, pins, and links
     * bsp_configs setup and start hardware IO and provide the application with RTOS driver contexts
     * applications use the bsp_config init/start code as well as RTOS driver contexts, similar to conventional microcontroller programming models.

 To support any generic bsp_config, applications should call `platform_init()` before starting the scheduler, and then `platform_start()` after the scheduler is running and before any RTOS drivers are used.

+The bsp_configs provided with the XCore SDK in `modules/rtos/bsp_config <https://github.com/xmos/xcore_sdk/tree/develop/modules/rtos/bsp_config>`_ are an excellent starting point.
+They provide the most common peripheral drivers that are supported by the boards that support the XCore SDK.
+For advanced users, it is recommended that you copy one of these bsp_config into your application project and customize as needed.
+See `application/ffd/bsp_config <https://github.com/xmos/xcore_sdk/tree/develop/applications/ffd/bsp_config>`_ for example of how the XCORE_AI_EXPLORER bsp_config has been customized for an application.

 *******************************
 Developing and Debugging Memory